Amherst superintendent resigns prior to the new school year

 AMHERST, Mass.
 (WWLP) – With less than two weeks until the start of the school year, Amherst-Pelham superintendent Dr. Michael Morris has announced his resignation.

-The resignation of Dr. Morris occurs just about three months after three middle school staff members were placed on paid leave following a Tile IX investigation.
+The resignation of Dr. Morris occurred just about three months after three middle school staff members were placed on paid leave following a Title IX investigation.

-A separation agreement and release signed by Dr. Morris has confirmed his decision to resign.
+A separation agreement and release signed by Dr. Morris have confirmed his decision to resign.
 In a joint statement, Dr. Morris and the school committees said it was a mutual decision to end his seven-year tenure as superintendent.
-And that there was no wrongdoing on Dr. Morris part to cause this change in leadership.
+And that there was no wrongdoing on Dr. Morris’s part to cause this leadership change.

 In the statement, the Committees wished him well, “Mike appreciates the support he has received from the Committees and the many staff and community members who have reached out to him over the past several months.
 He will remain available to assist the district in any way requested by his successor.”